jasoniangreen/easeljs-space-shooter/README.md

 =====================

 A space shooter game written with the canvas framework Easel JS for a tutsplus video course.
+The graphics are from the "Space Shooter (Redux)" sprite package by Kenney Vleugels (www.kenney.nl).

 ### Install ###
 Install node and npm.